 - 1. Verify that no USB device is connected. - 2.
 Boot from the Software Install and Restore DVD to verify that the issue is not software related.
 If the trackpad works, restore the system software. - 3.
-Reset the power manager.
-See Resetting the Power Manager (SMC) in the Hardware Troubleshooting Tools and Tips section. - 4.
+Reset the SMC (power manager) as described in "Resetting the System Management Controller (SMC)" under "Troubleshooting Tips and Tricks" in the previous section. - 4.
 Check the trackpad flex cable connection to the logic board. - 5.
 Replace the top case. - 6.
 Replace the logic board.